 History and artistic relevance

-Founded by the Orfeó Catalá (Catalan Choral Society) whose name is inscripted on the facade itself, it was inaugurated in 1908.
-Nowadays with over 100 years of music history, it's one of the UNESCO World Heritage Sites.
+Founded by the Orfeó Catalá (Catalan Choral Society), it was inaugurated in 1908.
+Nowadays, with over 100 years of music history, it's one of the UNESCO World Heritage Sites of Barcelona.

-The place is very popular for symphonic and chamber music and through the years it has been the first one to stage many pieces that are now some of the most relevant in music history such as Isaac Albéniz's Azulejos or Joaquín Rodrigo's Concierto de Aranjuez.
+The hall is very popular for symphonic and chamber music.
+Through the years, it has been the first one to stage pieces that are now some of the most relevant in music history.
+Pieces such as Isaac Albéniz's Azulejos or Joaquín Rodrigo's Concierto de Aranjuez.

 A Barcelona Icon

-Classical music icons are present in the form of sculptures, as well as the muses that decorate the semi circle on the stage, each one playing a different instrument.
+- Also, figures of muses decorate the semi circle on the stage, each one playing a different instrument.

-Among them, the other element that distinguishes the Palau is the pipe organ that rises above center stage.
-The Concert Hall is completely lit by natural light thanks to the impressive skylight directly above its 2,200 seating capacity.
+- Finally, the Concert Hall is completely lit by natural light thanks to the impressive skylight directly above its 2,200 seating capacity.

 Nowadays, the musical agenda of the Palau never stops.
 Performances and concerts take place almost on a daily basis.